Make Japanese traditional patterns using ShibaInu!

 -Create cut paths for laser cutting

-Extract the outline of patterns from the output and offset them to easily make the cut paths for laser cutting.
+Connect a ShibaInu component to ShibaInu Offset to easily make the cut paths for laser cutting.

 Here are some fun facts about the Wamonyo.

--Ichimatsu patterns represents cobblestones.
+-Ichimatsu patterns represent cobblestones.
 It was named “Ichimatsu” after the Kabuki actor, SANOGAWA Ichimatsu, who often wore a stage costume with the pattern.
 As the pattern continues without getting cut off, people use it wishing for continued fertility in their family and a business to expand.
-Ichimatsu patterns are used in Tokyo 2020 logo, too.
+Ichimatsu patterns are used in the Tokyo 2020 logo, too.